Backends and connectors

 "connector": "direct_download"

-The idea is that Botify will store the export for you, and provide you with a link to download the file.
+This backend is always available for export.
+Botify will store the export and provide a link to download the file.

 It's a great backend for testing your exports and their accuracy before automating them.